-This is the total number of reference transactions for the year.
 A reference transaction is an information contact which involves the knowledge, use, recommendation, interpretation, or instruction in the use of one or more information sources by a member of the library staff.
 It includes information and referral services.
 Information sources include printed and non-printed materials, machine-readable databases, catalogs and other holding records, and through communication or referral, other libraries and institutions and people inside and outside of the library.
+It does not include directional transactions or questions of rules or policies, such as "Where is the copy machine?" or "How late are you open?".
 The request may come in person, by phone, by fax, or by mail, electronic mail, or through live or networked electronic reference service from an adult, a young adult, or a child.
+Total Reference Transactions include the count of both Traditional (Non-Virtual) Reference Transactions and Virtual Reference Transactions for the year.
+24/7 indicates whether or not reference services are avialable 24 hours a day, 7 days a week.
 See: Traditional (Non-Virtual) Reference Transactions, Virtual Reference Transactions